dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 # How To Add Package Validation To Your Projects

-Package Validation is currently being shipped as a msbuild sdk package which can be consumed in the csproj.
-It is set of tasks and targets that run after the dotnet pack
+Package Validation is currently being shipped as a msbuild sdk package which can be consumed by a project.
+It is a set of tasks and targets that run after generating the package when calling dotnet pack.

-The csproj will look like
+The project should look like the following:

 ```C#
 <Project Sdk="Microsoft.NET.Sdk">